 Early Childhood Education

 The Early Childhood Education major prepares candidates to be state certified to teach pre-kindergarten through second grade classes.
-One hundred percent of those who complete our program in Elementary Education pass the state certification tests and find employment immediately following graduation or are accepted into graduate school.

 States, such as Oklahoma, regularly report a shortage of early childhood teachers, and therefore, numerous job opportunities in both public and private schools are available to those who earn this degree.

 Early Childhood teachers accumulate many skills and knowledge (such as curriculum, instruction and administration) that allow them to move into other career areas, as well.
 With some additional coursework, teachers can add the following areas of specialization: English as a Second Language, Exceptional Children and Gifted Education.
 With a Master’s degree, teachers can serve as counselors or in administration or media.